FOCUS on Contamination: Hydrology-Informed Noise-Aware Learning for Geospatial PFAS Mapping: Introduction

 Artificial intelligence (AI) presents a promising avenue for addressing complex health and environmental issues, including identifying PFAS hotspots.
-In various domains, AI has proven effective at automating labor-intensive tasks and synthesizing domain expertise, whether in land cover mapping \cite{Robinson_Ortiz_Malkin_Elias_Peng_Morris_Dilkina_Jojic_2020}, agricultural optimization \cite{Kerner_Nakalembe_Yang_Zvonkov_McWeeny_Tseng_Becker-Reshef_2024}, or disease prediction \cite{Bondi-Kelly_Chen_Golden_Behari_Tambe_2023}.
-In the domain of PFAS contamination prediction, scientists have predominantly applied machine learning (ML) models such as random forests \cite{Breiman_2001} and XGBoost \cite{Chen_Guestrin_2016}.
-For example, \cite{DeLuca_Mullikin_Brumm_2023} uses a random forest model to predict PFAS contamination via a tabular approach that aggregates environmental features within a 5 km buffer around sample points (Fig. \ref{fig:test4}).
-Building on these efforts, we frame PFAS prediction as a geospatial deep learning (DL) task.
-Our approach can take satellite image formats (i.e., rasters) as input directly, preserving spatial dependencies, reducing the need for extensive feature engineering and aggregation, and leading to more efficiency for ongoing monitoring efforts.
+In various domains, AI has proven effective at automating labor-intensive tasks and synthesizing domain expertise, whether in land cover mapping \cite{Robinson_Ortiz_Malkin_Elias_Peng_Morris_Dilkina_Jojic_2020}, agricultural optimization \cite{Kerner_Nakalembe_Yang_Zvonkov_McWeeny_Tseng_Becker-Reshef_2024}, disease prediction \cite{Bondi-Kelly_Chen_Golden_Behari_Tambe_2023}, or environmental and Earth-system inference tasks \cite{Reichstein_Camps-Valls_Stevens_Jung_Denzler_Carvalhais_Prabhat_2019, Christin_Hervet_Lecomte_2019}.
+In the domain of PFAS contamination prediction, however, prior work has largely relied on tabular ML models such as random forests \cite{Breiman_2001} and XGBoost \cite{Chen_Guestrin_2016}, which aggregate environmental features around sparse sample points and discard spatial structure.
+For example, \cite{DeLuca_Mullikin_Brumm_2023} uses a random forest model with features aggregated within a 5 km buffer around each sample (Fig.~\ref{fig:test4}).
+Building on these efforts, we instead frame PFAS prediction as a geospatial deep learning (DL) task that operates directly on raster inputs, preserving spatial dependencies while reducing the need for manual feature engineering and aggregation.